What are the health and safety risks of handling concrete?

 We will strive to accommodate you between 6 a.m. and 4:30 p.m. during the summer, and between 6 a.m and 4 p.m. in the winter.

 What happens if I order too much concrete?

 You get charged for what you order not for what you use.
 If you need more advice, please contact our dispatch team.

 Will the delivery time for my concrete be precise?

 Industry standard is 85% on-time with a 10 minute window.
 However, we are more precise if the order is placed 48 hours in advance.
-Weather and traffic can effect on-time delivery so please be patient.
+Weather, traffic can effect on-time delivery so please be patience.

 We do aim to deliver within 10 minutes of the specified time you arranged with our dispatch team.
 We will notify you if we are delayed any longer than this.

 We do have a dedicated sales team and site visits can be arranged.